Technicavolous/DARAN/README.md

 The following is taken directly from articles I posted to 147120.net before the site got broken.
 DARAN was originally called **Crossband Node Repeater Linking System**, or CNRLS.
 It has since been renamed DARAN.
 References to CNRLS are still in the original whitepapers which are presented here.
 I am editing these papers for correctness, current technology and the reality of technical change.

+**CNRLS** was originally conceived as a way to extend the range of a single repeater, but we quickly realized it would be a dynamic system that could extend the ranges of any repeaters within reach of CNRLS.

 ## CNRLS – Abstract
 **Crossband Node Repeater Linking System - An Abstract for discussion**